Exploring transition pathways in the Landau-Brazovskii model: Acknowledgments

 \section{Acknowledgments}

-L.Z. was supported by the National Key Research and Development Program of China 2024YFA0919500 and National Natural Science Foundation of China (No. 12225102, T2321001, 12288101, and 12426653).
-J.Y. is supported by the Fundamental Research Funds for the Central Universities (No.~2253100016).
+L.Z. was supported by the National Natural Science Foundation of China (No. 12225102, T2321001, 12288101) and National Key Research and Development Program of China 2024YFA0919500.
+J.Y. was supported by ``the Fundamental Research Funds for the Central Universities'' (No.~2253100016).
 K.J. was supported by the NSFC grant (12171412), and The Innovative Research Group Project of National Natural Science Foundation of Hunan Province of China (2024JJ1008).